 2.2.15 Certified Event Safety Professional Description The “Certified Event Safety Professional” designation signifies an individual’s deep knowledge and commitment to safe working practices in the events industry and asserts their commitment to continuing professional development in this field.
 A Certified Event Safety Professional has demonstrated their comprehensive understanding of standards, regulations and laws relating to event safety, as well as a deep understanding of the role and responsibility of agencies involved in the inspection and approval of event power and temporary demountable structures.
 Benefits

 Qualifying criteria The candidate should hold a relevant NQF-level 5 qualification in event management or similar.
 They should also have held the Certified Event Safety Practitioner designation for at least three years.
 Examples of a relevant qualification might include a Higher Certificate in Event Management (qualification 84686 or 115970) or a National Certificate in Sport Event Management (qualification 60276) Individuals in full-time employment need to demonstrate at least five year’s relevant work experience in the events industry.
 Individuals working on a freelance basis should demonstrate that they have worked a minimum 105 days in each year.
-Assessment Applicants will submit an extended essay on a medium-risk event on which they were appointed as an Event Safety Officer.
-The event should have taken place in the last three years.
-The essay should be between 5,000 and 7,500 words and should be accompanied by testimonial letters from the client and other relevant stakeholders.
-The essay's content should detail the event's nature, including dedicated chapters that describe the strategic vision, risk assessment, risk mitigation measures, the development of an operational plan, the challenges experienced during the event, how these challenges were addressed, and the event's outcomes and lessons learned.
-Applicants will present their essay and supporting documentation to an assessment panel comprising designated members and representatives from academia and the disaster management industry.
+Assessment Applicants will submit an extended essay on a medium-risk event on which they were formally appointed as the Event Safety Officer.
+The event should have occurred in the last three years.
+The essay should be between 5,000 and 7,500 words in length and must be supporterd by testimonial letters from the client and other relevant stakeholders involved in the event.
+The essay should provide a comprehensive and critical discussion of the event, and must include dedicated chapters addressing the following: the nature and profile of the event; the strategic vision; risk assessment; the implementation of risk mitigation measures; the development and execution of the operational safety plan; challenges and incidents experienced during the event; measures implemented to address those challenges; and the events outcome, including lessons learned and recomendations for future improvement.
+The extended essay should demonstrare the applicants competence in event safety management by integrating theoretical knowledge, legislative compliance, practical application, critical analysis, and reflective evaluation.
+Applicants will be required to present their essay and all supporting documentation to an assessment panel comprising designated representatives from academia and the event safety profession.
 Preparing a portfolio of evidence There is no definitive list of documents that should appear within the portfolio but generally it would include a CPD report detailing the professional development activities you have been involved in since you were first awarded the Certified Event Safety Practitioner designation.
 We do NOT provide a template for the reference letters because we are looking for an authentic endorsement of your skills and attributes, written by someone familiar with your work, character and accomplishments.
 We'd suggest their letter cover the values and principles associated with SACIA membership described in the SACIA Code of Professional Conduct, but even this suggestion is tempered by a greater need for the testimonial to be an authentic endorsement of your skills and attributes.
-What we don’t want, is two identical letters signed by different signatories.
-We’re looking for authentic inputs – and that’s an inherently personal input from people familiar with your work.
 Recognition of Prior Learning SACIA’s certification council recognise that many of the applicants for this designation will not hold an underlying NQF-level 5 qualification.
 The Council will encourage individual’s lacking such a qualification to apply for a professional designation if they can demonstrate additional work experience as an event safety officer.
 For more information please visit the RPL page Designation competencies An individual applying for recognition as a Certified Event Safety Professional should be able to demonstrate the following:

 Application Process The Application Form is completed and submitted to SACIA for processing, together with the required supporting documentation.
 This includes the registration fee.
 Candidates are notified of outcome of evaluation Successful candidates are Certified, and their name is added to the National Learners Records Database Continuing professional development (CPD) requirements Designated members are required to: